Using communication symbols to support access to mainstream lessons

 Is the software/availability of the right software a barrier to using symbols?
 If so, how does that affect your use of symbols?

-If you are finding copying and pasting symbols from websites is too time-consuming, then symbolising software may help:
+If you are finding copying and pasting symbols from websites is too time-consuming, then symbolising software will help:

 BoardmakerWorks on PC, Mac, and Chromebook